dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/database-driven-site-maps/building-a-custom-database-driven-site-map-provider-vb.md

 **Figure 19**: The Breadcrumb Now Uses the Custom Site Map Provider `NorthwindSiteMapProvider` ([Click to view full-size image](building-a-custom-database-driven-site-map-provider-vb/_static/image22.png))

 Other navigation user interface elements can be used in addition to the SiteMapPath, such as the Menu and TreeView controls.
 The `Default.aspx`, `ProductsByCategory.aspx`, and `ProductDetails.aspx` pages in the download for this tutorial, for example, all include Menu controls (see Figure 20).
-See [Examining ASP.NET 2.0 s Site Navigation Features](http://aspnet.4guysfromrolla.com/articles/111605-1.aspx) and the [Using Site Navigation Controls](https://quickstarts.asp.net/QuickStartv20/aspnet/doc/navigation/sitenavcontrols.aspx) section of the [ASP.NET 2.0 QuickStarts](https://quickstarts.asp.net/QuickStartv20/aspnet/) for a more in-depth look at the navigation controls and site map system in ASP.NET 2.0.
+See [ASP.NET 2.0's Sophisticated Site Navigation Features](https://www.developer.com/microsoft/asp/asp-net-2-0s-sophisticated-site-navigation-features) and the [Using Site Navigation Controls](https://quickstarts.asp.net/QuickStartv20/aspnet/doc/navigation/sitenavcontrols.aspx) section of the [ASP.NET 2.0 QuickStarts](https://quickstarts.asp.net/QuickStartv20/aspnet/) for a more in-depth look at the navigation controls and site map system in ASP.NET 2.0.

 [![The Menu Control Lists Each of the Categories and Products](building-a-custom-database-driven-site-map-provider-vb/_static/image29.gif)](building-a-custom-database-driven-site-map-provider-vb/_static/image28.gif)